Draeken/articles/project/CakeTime/README.md

     - when finished: congrats ! display cooking time - suggest share with appropriate #tag
       - if cooking time is less than the average, show it
 - After completing the cake, display the cutting map of the cake
+- Recipe editor
+  - can use base recipe to customize them
+  - could be shared & approved by other users

+# Recipe System

+Try to create generic recipes.
+But suggest specific cake.

+Why ?
+- Easy to customize cake, or to create a new cake using base recipe
+- Easier to manage when recipes use base recipe (factorisation)
+- Easier to filter

+How ?
+- fractale organisation ?
+With a graph of dependency for tasks, it could detect a new sub-recipe at each merging point
+- sub-recipe are saved once, with variables over actual quantities
+- quantities that must remain proportional have to be bound.
+Other could vary (eg: till 20%)

 # Design